Note: Open until filled.

 The right person for this job will be able to file well-written, engaging stories for the web AND sound-rich, personality-driven stories for radio.

-The statehouse reporter is based in Jefferson City and works for St. Louis Public Radio, but the stories the reporter produces are generally of interest statewide and are shared with the other Missouri public radio stations.
+The statehouse reporter is based in Jefferson City during the legislative term, but can also be located in St. Louis the rest of the year.
+While the statehouse reporter works for St. Louis Public Radio, the stories the reporter produces are generally of interest statewide and are shared with the other Missouri public radio stations.

 Other qualifications include: